Energy-Reliability Limits in Nanoscale Feedforward Neural Networks and Formulas: Acknowledgment

 \begin{IEEEproof}[Proof of Lemma \ref{lem:leafDepth}] By similar arguments as in Lemma \ref{lem:leafSize}.
 Note that if there is a tree with certain number of leaves and each node with at most $k$ children, then depth does not increase if we change it to a $k$-ary tree to same number of leaves.
 The rest follows by noting hat converting a $k$-ary tree to a balanced $k$-ary tree with the same number of leaves does not increase the depth. \end{IEEEproof}

 \begin{IEEEproof}[Proof of Lemma \ref{lem:leafMonotone}] Consider two directed trees with $L$ and $L'$ leaves, $L'\ge L$.
 Then, any graph configuration with $L'$ leaves can be transformed to graph with $L$ leaves without increasing the size (just by dropping $L'-L$ leaves).
-Hence, the minimum achieving configuration for $L'$ leaves is also a configuration for $L$ leaves.
-Hence, the minimum in case of $L$ leaves is not larger than the minimum in case of $L'$ leaves. \end{IEEEproof}
+Hence, the minimum-achieving configuration for $L'$ leaves is also a configuration for $L$ leaves.
+Hence, the minimum for $L$ leaves is not larger than the minimum for $L'$ leaves. \end{IEEEproof}